-By far the sharpest dividing line in licensing is that between proprietary-incompatible and proprietary-compatible licenses, that is, between the GNU General Public License and everything else.
 Because the primary goal of the GPL's authors is the promotion of free software, they deliberately crafted the license to make it impossible to mix GPLed code into proprietary programs.
-Specifically, among the GPL's requirements (see fsf.org/licensing/licenses/gpl.html for its full text) are these two:
+Specifically, among the GPL's requirements (see https://www.fsf.org/licensing/licenses/gpl.html for its full text) are these two:

 No additional restrictions may be placed on the redistribution of either the original work or a derivative work.
 (The exact language is: "You may not impose any further restrictions on the exercise of the rights granted or affirmed under this License.")

 With these conditions, the GPL succeeds in making freedom contagious.
-Once a program is copyrighted under the GPL, its terms of redistribution are viral— they are passed on to anything else the code gets incorporated into, making it effectively impossible to use GPLed code in closed-source programs.
+Once a program is copyrighted under the GPL, its terms of redistribution are reciprocal — they are passed on to anything else the code gets incorporated into, making it effectively impossible to use GPLed code in closed-source programs.
 However, these same clauses also make the GPL incompatible with certain other free licenses.
 The usual way this happens is that the other license imposes a requirement — for example, a credit clause requiring the original authors to be mentioned in some way — that is incompatible with the GPL's "You may not impose any further restrictions..." language.
 From the point of view of the Free Software Foundation, these second-order consequences are desirable, or at least not regrettable.
 The GPL not only keeps your software free, but effectively makes your software an agent in pushing other software to enforce freedom as well.

-The question of whether or not this is a good way to promote free software is one of the most persistent holy wars on the Internet (see the section called “Avoid Holy Wars” in Chapter 6, Communications), and we won't investigate it here.
-What's important for our purposes is that GPL compatibility is an important issue when choosing a license.
-The GPL is by far the most popular open source license; at one point Freecode had it at 68%, with the next highest license at 6% .
+The question of whether or not this is a good way to promote free software is one of the most persistent holy wars on the Internet (see the section called “Avoid Holy Wars”), and we won't investigate it here.
+What's important for our purposes is that GPL compatibility is something to consider when choosing a license.
+The GPL is by far the most popular open source license, having more than twice as many projects released under it as under the next most popular licenses.
 If you want your code to be able to be mixed freely with GPLed code — and there's a lot of GPLed code out there — then you should pick a GPL-compatible license.
 Most of the GPL-compatible open source licenses are also proprietary-compatible: that is, code under such a license can be used in a GPLed program, and it can be used in a proprietary program.
 Of course, the results of these mixings would not be compatible with each other, since one would be under the GPL and the other would be under a closed-source license.
 But that concern applies only to the derivative works, not to the code you distribute in the first place.